OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 #### Activation

 Model generation is disabled by default.
-There are two recommanded ways to enable it:
+There are two recommended ways to enable it:
 - with the native language and the `--dump-models` option, Alt-Ergo tries to produce a model after each `check_sat` that returns `I don't known` or a counter-example after each `goal` it cannot prove `valid`.
 Note that both